Dr Harry Whitehead

 Lecturer in Creative Writing

-Harry Whitehead is a novelist who teaches creative writing and the history of the novel.
-He is Deputy Director of The Centre for New Writing, Chair of the Literary Leicester Committee, and chairs the School of English Student Staff Committtee.
-He sits as an elected member on the Higher Education Committee of Creative Writing's subject association, the National Association of Writers in Education.
+Harry Whitehead is a novelist and Senior Tutor for Creative Writing.
+He is Deputy Director of The Centre for New Writing, Chair of the Literary Leicester Committee, and chairs the School of English Student Staff Committee.
+He sits as an elected member on the Higher Education Committee of Creative Writing's subject association, the National Association of Writers in Education and is a member of the editorial board of NAWE's peer reviewed journal, Writing in Practice.
 He is a panel member of the Oxford, Cambridge and RSA A Level English Forum, and has been REF External Advisor at Bath Spa University.
-He is external examiner of the BA in Creative Writing at Roehampton University.
+He is external examiner for the BA in Creative Writing at Roehampton University.

 His first novel, The Cannibal Spirit, is a work of literary historical fiction set among the First Peoples of Canada at the turn of the twentieth century, and is published by Penguin Canada.
 It has been described as 'powerful, brave, ambitious' (The Globe and Mail), 'a thriller with a Joseph Conradian plot' (The Walrus), 'a unique work, compelling, complex, thought-provoking and impressive' (Quill and Quire).
 His second novel, titled Nowhere, is about the film business, sex, madness and Psychogeography, and is forthcoming next year.

 Otherwise, he has published short fiction in a variety of contemporary genres, and papers in the fields of creative writing pedagogy, anthropology and history; memory, nostalgia and identity; Native North American & Canadian history and ethnography; and psychoanalysis.

 Before moving into academia, he worked for many years in film and TV production, and has degrees in social and medical anthropology as well as creative writing.

 Currently, Harry is conducting research into Psychogeography, 'non-places' and liminality.

 He is also conducting research into creative writing pedagogical theory, the global spread of the subject, and its implications for creative innovation.

 More generally, he is interested in all forms of creative writing practice and theory, especially in its application to wider pedagogic practices in higher education.